Duttenheim/AnyFX/README.md

 AnyFX is currently platform independent, although it lacks support for DirectX and HLSL at its current state.
 So note that AnyFX is currently only implemented for OpenGL, and currently is focused on OpenGL 4.0+ support, meaning there is no direct (as of yet) backwards compatibility with earlier versions of OpenGL, OpenGLES or GLSL.
 The language specification is defined in the _anyfx\_spec.pdf_ file included in the repository.

+Next API in the pipeline is probably going to be SPIR-V and Vulkan, as soon as it gets released.

 AnyFX supports the following GLSL features:
 - Vertex and fragment shaders.
 - Hull/domain and geometry shaders.
+- Transform feedbacks (requires support for GL 4.4 or higher)
 - Compute shaders.
 - Offline compilation and validation. (but not using program binaries)
 - Cross-shader variables.
 - Uniform blocks.
+- Shader storage buffers.
 - Subroutines.

 And the following OpenGL features: